juvalen/mb-checker/README.md

 Clone this repository into a directory

 1. First copy your Bookmarks file to the directory and run `./scanJSON.py [-w work_dir] [-i input_file]` to scan all present URLs in input Bookmarks file and produce **ALL.url** which includes a list of URLs and their resulting return code.
-It scans bokmarks from bookmarks_bar, other and synced top folders. _concurrent_ (32) parameter in que.py script defines the number of paralel threads.
-As this script crawls all bookmarks, it may take some time depending on the amount of original entries, about 10 entries per second.
+It scans bokmarks from __bookmarks_bar__, __other__ and __synced__ top folders. _concurrent_ (32) parameter in que.py script defines the number of paralel threads.
+As this script crawls all bookmarks, it may take some time depending on the connection speed and amount of original entries, featuring about 10 entries per second.

- -i input_file: Bookmark file to use (defaults to live `./Bookmarks`)
+ -i input_file: Bookmark file to use (defaults to `./Bookmarks`)

  -o work_dir: Folder in which **ALL.url** file will be stored (defaults to `./work_dir/`)